contacts-butlers/android-contacts-butlers/README.md

 your favorite contacts really deserving of being favorites?
 Do you  want to groom your contacts a bit, whenever you are bored, have free time, or just fed up with being disorganized?

 Well, then, you have come to the right place!
-This application provides you your own personalized butler that will help you groom your contacts =)
+This application provides you tons of butlers from the open source community that will help you groom your contacts using the power of LOVE <3

 ## Free, open source software (FOSS)